 Here is some important information to keep in mind:

-- Grants are financial awards which you does NOT have to be repaid.
+- Grants are financial awards which do NOT have to be repaid.

 - A loan is borrowed money from your university which DOES have to be paid back, with interest.